 Want to know more benefits of ginger?

-4. Garlic (Lehsun): It inhibits the growth of precancerous lesions in the liver and migration of cancer cells.
+4. Garlic (Lehsun): It can decrease the growth of precancerous lesions in the liver and migration of cancer cells.

 Tip: It can be used by adding crushed or minced garlic to various dishes such as salads, soups, stir-fries, or as a seasoning in cooking.